xtradesoft/nexxchange-teetime-widget/README.md

 * **minutes**

 ### Styling
-Size and appearance can be adjusted individually using standard CSS
+Size, color, etc. can be adjusted individually using standard CSS

 ### Example